Maternity protection: principles your company must respect

 We help you implement maternity protection rules

 Assisted by our prevention advisor-occupational physician, you can be sure that your employee will not be at risk during her pregnancy or while she is breastfeeding.
-Email us or call us on +32 2 549 71 00 to make an appointment.
+Contact us through below form and we will help you.